ibm-cloud-docs/discovery-data/index.md

 {: #video-transcript-ui}
 {: notoc}

-Get started with Watson Discovery presented by David Williams -- (Music intro) Welcome to Watson Discovery with AI.
+Get started with Watson Discovery presented by David Williams - (Music intro) Welcome to Watson Discovery with AI.

-In this video we'll walk through some key concepts and show you how to get started.
+In this video, we'll walk through some key concepts and show you how to get started.

 Watson Discovery is made up of four main concepts, projects, collections, fields, and enrichments.